The Design Village

 Industry projects are a part of TDV classroom, giving students an in-depth, hands-on experience of how organizations approach actual design problems, manage clients, and deliver final products in the market.

-Experiment with conscious materials while exploring synergy between new and old
+Experiment with conscious materials while exploring synergy between new and old.

-Propose interventions to drive positive systemic changes in the APAC region and not America first
+Propose interventions to drive positive systemic changes in the APAC region and not America first.

 Systemic interventions for sustainable tourism growth in the state of Meghalaya